The prerequisites for this class are German III.

 - Communities: Students use German both within and beyond the school setting by teaching German to elementary school children and exploring selected German websites.
 Students use German for personal enrichment and enjoyment by writing their ownfairy tale, learning how to read German novels and studying examples of German humor.

-Unit 1 - Männer: Students study a German pop song and will discuss the concepts presented in this song.
+Unit 1 - Stereotypen: Students will study a German pop song and will discuss the concepts presented in this song.
 They will explore and discuss the concept of stereotypes.

 Unit 7 - Die Schweiz: Students will read a comic strip about Switzerland.
 They will use visual clues to understand fairly advanced text.
 They will do some research on different topics connected with Switzerland.

-In addition to quizzes and tests, students will work on several projects: they will write a short pop song, write an episode of a play, create their own fairy tale, and prepare lesson plans and teaching materials to teach German to elementary school children.
+In addition to quizzes and tests, students will work on several projects: they will write a short pop song, write an episode of a play, create their own fairy tale, write comparative essays, record songs and create a poster of Switzerland

 * Männer (Pop Song), Herbert Grönemeyer